-There are several pros of living in Sicily.
-Whether you are a digital nomad, a remote worker, or you are looking for a place with a gorgeous climate all year long to spend your retirement, I’ll explain to you why Sicily is an excellent choice for both of you.
+There are several benefits to living in Sicily, whether you are a digital nomad, a remote worker, or looking for a place with a beautiful climate all year to spend your best retirement years.

 1. Experience an exotic life within Europe

 Sicily is in Europe, and it is not.
-As a part of Italy, Sicily enjoys all the living standards of a typical Southern European country.
+As a part of Italy, Sicily enjoys all the living standards of a typical southern European country.
 Still, Sicily is a place where kids play football on the streets, and people go to the beach when they get off work in the afternoon.
 Sicilian people enjoy spending time outdoors.
-You will be surprised by the hustle and bustle of the major cities day and night.
+You will be surprised by the hustle and bustle of the major cities and small towns, day and night.

 2. Living on the cheap

 The cost of living in Sicily is very affordable.
-Sicily enjoys one of the lowest costs of living in the whole of Europe.
+Sicily enjoys one of the lowest costs of living in all of Europe.

 How much does it cost per month to live in Sicily?

-I would say around 1200–2000 USD , even though I know local people that live well with less.
+I would say around 1500–2500 USD, even though I know local people who live well with less.

-It goes without saying that there are plenty of expensive options and plenty of cheap options too and everything will come down your standards of living.
+It goes without saying that there are plenty of expensive options and plenty of cheap options too, and everything will come down to your standard of living.

 As a Sicilian born and raised and a remote worker on the island for the past couple of years, this is a rough estimate in terms of prices and essential services on the island.

 - Exercising: staying in shape won’t be expensive either.
-A monthly membership at a local gym is usually 30 euros.
-The great thing in Sicily is that in small local gyms, you can pay by the month without committing to a yearly membership, which is ideal for digital nomads.
+A monthly membership at a local gym is usually 40 euros.
+The great thing about Sicily is that in small local gyms, you can pay by the month without committing to a yearly membership, which is ideal for digital nomads.

-- Well-being: A full body massage at a local beauty salon costs 30–40 euros.
-I used to have private pilates lessons in Siracusa (one of the most beautiful Sicilian towns) for 30 euros an hour.
+- Well-being: A full body massage at a local beauty salon costs 40–60 euros.
+I used to have private Pilates lessons in Siracusa (one of the most beautiful Sicilian towns) for 40 euros an hour.

 Sicily is certainly not known for its excellent public transportation.
 However, if you choose a place conveniently located in an urban area, you won’t need to stress about it.
 Remember, Sicilian cities are very walkable, and shops and facilities tend to be located at a walkable distance from the town centers.

 Traveling between the major cities and towns is feasible by train with Trenitalia or regional buses.
-Traveling to the minor islands (Eolie, Lampedusa, Favignana) will take a ferry.
+Traveling to the minor islands (Eolie, Lampedusa, and Favignana) will require a ferry.

-Transports in Sicily is not that bad as they think, it just requires a little extra planning than in other places.
+Transport in Sicily is not as bad as they think; it just requires a little more planning than in other places.